 “김동혁 님, 그리고 허은희 님께,”

-On a recent job, a couple of the parents were holders of a doctorate degree.
-But the way to address them differs if they’re a professor, a medical doctor or just Ph.D.-holder without being a professor (all information we didn’t have available).
+On a recent job, each of the parents was a holder of doctorate degree.
+But the way to address “doctors” differs depending on whether the person is a professor, a medical doctor or just a Ph.D.-holder without being a professor (all information we didn’t have available).

 Our solution was to transliterate the word “doctor” into Korean as follows:

 “Dear Dr. Dong-Hyuk Kim and Dr. Eun-Hee Huh,”

 “닥터 김동혁 님, 그리고 닥터 허은희 님께,”

 This is not the way it would be done in Korean, but the Korean recipients would have understood why this approach was taken.
 And they would have perfectly understood the meaning of the English word “doctor” transliterated to Korean and appreciate the effort to recognize their positions properly.